hashicorp/vault/website/source/docs/secrets/pki/index.html.md

 that as of 0.4, the `cert` authentication endpoint supports being pushed CRLs, but it cannot read CRLs directly from this backend.

+### Safe Minimums

+Since its inception, this backend has enforced SHA256 for signature hashes rather than SHA1.
+As of 0.5.1, a minimum of 2048 bits for RSA keys is also enforced.
+Software that can handle SHA256 signatures should also be able to handle 2048-bit keys, and 1024-bit keys are considered unsafe and are disallowed in the Internet PKI.

 ## Quick Start

 #### Mount the backend